 - Is yellow soil good for plants?

 Yellow soil contains goethite, an iron oxide.
-Of greater importance is the shade of yellow.
-A bright yellow soil has good drainage and should be quite suitable for plants with the addition of some organic matter.
+Of greater importance than the color itself is the shade.
+A bright yellow soil has good drainage and should be quite suitable for plants with the addition of organic matter.
 A pale yellow soil is subject to leaching and will take some work to rebuild soil nutrient levels.